 The 36 members of the new French cabinet met for the first time on Saturday (28 August) since the government reshuffle.

-The 36 members of the new French cabinet met for the first time on Saturday (28 August) since the government reshuffle.
+Background: The 36 members of the new French cabinet met for the first time on Saturday (28 August) since the government reshuffle.
 President Valery Giscard d'Estaing told the ministers he expected a strong, united team and warned that no failures could be tolerated.

 SYNOPSIS: The meeting took pace at government headquarters in the Elysee Palace.
 The cabinet change has underlined the French President's determination to fight the increasingly urgent problems of inflation and a weak currency.
 M. Giscard's plans received opposition from some members of the former cabinet, leading to the reshuffle.
 Monsieur Raymond Barre replaced Monsieur Jacques Chirac as Prime Minister.
 The former Premier left after a polity dispute with President Giscard.